Find Affordable College Courses

 Our 2023 rankings named Texas A&M University - College Station the best value school in Texas for public health students working on their bachelor’s degree.
 Texas A&M College Station is a fairly large public school located in the midsize city of College Station.

-In-state tuition fees for undergraduate students at Texas A&M College Station are $12,204 per year.
+The average tuition and fees for an in-state undergraduate at Texas A&M College Station are $12,204 a year.
 While working on their Bachelor's Degree, public health majors at Texas A&M College Station accumulate an average of around $19,081 in student debt.
 The average monthly payment of a loan this size is about $347, assuming that the borrower is on a 10-year repayment plan.

 #2